HichamBezzizi/ajax-pokedex/README.md

 1. You can search a pokémon by name.
 1. It will display the searched pokémon and its previous evolution
 1. It will display the pokémon's ID, Name and 4 of its moves.
+1. If there is no previous evolution of the searched pokémon, then it will display an image of a question mark.

 ## What did I learn from this